 - Keep the receipt local.

-- Replan inside the same node or agent using
+- Replan inside the same node or agent using the reasons and safe next steps in the receipt.

 -